Dustin Demri-Burns: Career

 Demri-Burns started his acting career when he played a minor character in the short film Nightswimming (2003).

-His film credits include The Spy Who Dumped Me, Bridget Jones' Baby, The Brothers Grimsby, and Kill Your Friends.
+His film credits include The Spy Who Dumped Me, Bridget Jones' Baby, Grimsby, and Kill Your Friends.

 He played the role of Danny Sinclair in the 2013 film Alan Partridge: Alpha Papa, featuring Steve Coogan, and has also played the role of Cedric in the 2019 film Horrible Histories: The Movie - Rotten Romans.
 The same year, he also started in Abigail Blackmore's film Tales from the Lodge, alongside Kelly Wenham, Mackenzie Crook, Laura Fraser, Sophie Thompson and Johnny Vegas.

 Along with his friend Sebastian Cardinal, he created and produced the sketch comedy programme Cardinal Burns.

 Demri-Burns has provided voices of characters in animation, such as the voice of Grumpy in Digby Dragon and as the UK/U.S. voice of Tread in Bob the Builder.

 In 2020, he played the role of Voltaire in season 1 of the Hulu television series The Great, featuring Elle Fanning and Nicholas Hoult.
 He reprised his role as a recurring character in seasons 2 (2021) and 3 (2023) of the show.

+In the second series of Criminal Record, released in 2026, he is featured as the key antagonist, far-right influencer and conspirator Cosmo Thompson, the Guardian crediting him with "another ferociously watchable turn," as "an athleisure-suited charmer from the oi-oi-saveloy school of fascism."